mkokes/Fretomaton/README.md

 - If measurements are ~1.76x larger than expected, check that your printer is set to 100% scale with no auto-scaling

 #### Calibration Notes
 The application includes automatic calibration to compensate for browser/printer scaling variations.
+The calibration factor (1.072x) corrects for common scaling discrepancies where printed templates measure approximately 0.89" instead of the expected 0.9541" for the first fret on a tenor ukulele.
 If your measurements are still slightly off (±2-3%), this is normal due to:
 - Browser-specific SVG rendering differences
 - Printer driver scaling adjustments
 - Paper expansion/contraction